nvenkataraman1/nvenkataraman1.github.io/_posts/2014-09-20-r-workshop-at-uchicago.md

 permalink   : r-basics-workshop-uchicago
 ---

 I conducted an R Workshop at the University of Chicago.
 This post contains the materials and code adapted from a Slidify presentation.
-The github repo (including code) can be found [on github](https://github.com/nvenkataraman1/RBasics)
+The full presentation and code can be found [on this repo](https://github.com/nvenkataraman1/RBasics)

 ## Agenda